ibra-kdbra/Cpp_Projects/README.md

 ### [Terminal_Snake](./Terminal_Snake)

-`tsnake` is a terminal snake game written in C++ using the [ncurses](https://www.gnu.org/software/ncurses/) library with support for maps and interactive resizing.
+`tsnake` is a terminal snake game written in C++ using the [ncurses](https://www.gnu.org/software/ncurses/) library, featuring support for maps and interactive resizing.

 &emsp;**Preview:**